 This resume will fall flat when used in the job market.
 It looks just like every other one.
 It doesn’t stand out and get attention.

-For more inspiration on how the CAR technique can be used to turn a dull resume into a winner, take a look at the many professionally written resume examples on our site showcasing the work of Distinctive Documents.
+For more inspiration on how the CAR technique can be used to turn a dull resume into a winner, take a look at the many professionally written resume examples on our site showcasing the work of the Distinctive Career Services’ writing team.

 But, there is no reason to struggle to apply the CAR approach yourself.
 We invite you to schedule a free Discovery Consultation to learn how working with a skilled professional resume writer will benefit you: often through a faster and more successful job search that may end in landing a job at a higher salary simply because your resume has done such a great job of proving the outstanding returns you will deliver on the investment an employer makes in hiring you.